notifhy/frontend/privacy.md

 ## How Do We Store Your Data?
 This application stores data on a personal home server in Canada.
 Data is password-protected and is not intended to be reachable by others outside of those who operate this application.

+Backups are encrypted and stored through cloud storage providers like Google Cloud or Microsoft OneDrive.

 Data is kept until it is no longer necessary for the usage described above.